vaib-dev/Courses/7-scrum-master-role/README.md

 ### Challenge 3: Team Vision Workshop

-In this workshop, the team will collaboratively built a Team Vision which will help them identify where they want to be in the upcoming years.
+In this workshop, the team will collaboratively built a Team Vision which will help them identify where they want to be in the upcoming years, how are the target customers and what is the goal?